illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 ### Catching Ctrl+C

 Usually when we do `Ctrl+C`, the current running program will exit.
 However, we want the shell to ignore the `Ctrl+C` signal (`SIGINT`).
 The shell should not exit upon receiving `SIGINT`.
 Instead, it should check if there is a currently running foreground process, and if so, it should kill it using SIGINT (the `kill()` function might come in handy, here and elsewhere).

-### Tracking Process State

-Your shell should keep track of the name, PID and status of every child, it creates.
-You suggested keeping a fixed sized array, but your manager will not tolerate such blasphemy anymore.

-Being a lazy programmer a while back turned out to be helpful!
-Your manager decides to allow you to use a QA-certified version of the generic vector you tried to implement a few weeks back.
-It has been provided to you as a precompiled archive.

-You might want to create a struct to track process information.
-Consider checking the `print_process_info()` function in `format.h` to see what kind of information you might want to keep.
-For process status, you are provided with appropriate constants in `format.h`.

 ## Commands